2002: PhD, Swiss Federal Institute of Technology (ETH) Zurich

 Module 8: Combining Neurobiology and Behaviour.

 My research examines how a brain circuit consisting of the hippocampus, prefrontal cortex and connected subcortical sites mediates and integrates important cognitive functions, including everyday-type memory (e.g., memory for places and events) and attention, and other behavioural processes (emotional, motivational, sensorimotor).
 In addition, I study how dysfunction in this neural circuit causes cognitive and behavioural deficits.
 My major approach to address these questions is to combine sophisticated behavioural testing with a wide range of in vivo neurobiological methods to analyse and manipulate brain function in rat models.
-A recent concise overview of key ideas underlying my research can be found in Bast (2011, Curr Opin Neurobiol).
+A concise overview of main lines of research and key underlying ideas can be found in our recent reviews (Bast, 2011, Curr Opin Neurobiol; Bast et al., 2017, Br J Pharmacol).

 Current lines of research